GleasonTech/key_cache/README.md

 ## Arguments

-key: key value to store the location.
-Use "/" to define segments and ":"
-     to define segements that you want to be replaced by values returned from methods in your class
+*key*: key value to store the location.
+Use "/" to define segments and ":" to define segments that you want to be replaced by values returned from methods in your class

-value: When saving the record, this method will be called to get the value
-       to store in Redis.
+*value*: When saving the record, this method will be called to get the value to store in Redis.

- method: defines a method which can be called to get the value of the
-         stored Redis key
+*method*: defines a method which can be called to get the value of the stored Redis key

 ## Usage